 - UBC will reimburse members for retirement counselling from a UBC-approved financial consultant for up to a maximum of 3 hours ($750 limit) per member.
 Visit the UBC HR Faculty Retirement page under “Reimbursment for retirement counselling” to download the Retirement Counselling Claim Form.

 - The UBC Pension Administration Office periodically offers group retirement workshops.
-UBC’s Employee & Family Assistance Program provider, Shepell, also provides retirement planning services and general financial counseling.
+UBC’s Employee & Family Assistance Program provider, LifeWorks, also provides retirement planning services and general financial counseling.

 When you retire from UBC your Life Insurance expires as of the last day of your employment with the University.
 You are however eligible for the Retirement and Survivor Benefits Program (RSB) if you currently have coverage through UBC or through another plan, such as a spouse’s plan.
-The program consists of three benefit plans: extended health, dental and Employee Family and Assistance Program and you also have the option of enrolling in MSP through the plan.
+The program consists of three benefit plans: extended health, dental and Employee Family and Assistance Program.
 More information on this plan, such as costs, coverage comparisons with non-retired faculty and other benefits options, is available on the Human Resources website.
 You need to enroll in this program when you are leaving UBC as you will not be able to join at a later date unless you have been covered under a spouse’s plan.
 In this case, you will have to apply within 31 days of that coverage ending.
 You will be asked to provide proof of the other coverage.